Pigeon fever

-Pigeon fever is a disease of horses, also known as dryland distemper or equine distemper, caused by the Gram-positive bacteria Corynebacterium pseudotuberculosis biovar equi.
+Pigeon fever is a disease of horses, also known as dryland distemper or equine distemper, caused by the Gram-positive bacterium Corynebacterium pseudotuberculosis biovar equi.
 Infected horses commonly have swelling in the chest area, making it look similar to a "pigeon chest".
 This disease is common in dry areas.
 Pigeon fever is sometimes confused with strangles, another infection that causes abscesses.

 Symptoms

 Three common forms of pigeon fever affect horses – ulcerative lymphangitis, external abscess, and internal infection.
 The severity of symptoms varies depending on various factors such as age, immune system health, and nutrition.
 The bacteria have an incubation period of 3–4 weeks.

 Ulcerative lymphangitis

 Ulcerative lymphangitis is the least common form of pigeon fever seen in horses.
 It is characterized by severe limb swelling and cellulitis in one or both hind limbs, and can lead to lameness, fever, lethargy, and loss of appetite.
 Antimicrobial and anti-inflammatory treatments are required to prevent further complications, such as limb edema, prolonged or recurrent infection, lameness, weakness, and weight loss.